the-kiwi-sre/datapool-manager/README.md

 ## Kubernetes

 # Usage
-The Datapool Manager can be used from any load testing tool because all it requires is making HTTP requests to retrieve, add, modify, or remove test data records.

 The basic process is:
-- Create the datapools you want
+- Source or create the datapools you want in CSV format and put them in the /raw-csv folder of this project.
-- Modify your load test scripts to call the Datapool Manager and create variables using the response (using Correlation)
+- Start the DPM with **npm start**
+- You can now call the APIs below from your load testing tool to retrieve, modify, or add test data

 # API reference
 The DPM has several APIs that you can call.
 This is a reference of each one and the arguments you can supply.